Ryex/pyitect/README.rst

 ::

-    for plugin, version in System.ittrPluginsByComponent('component_name'):
+    for plugin, version in system.ittrPluginsByComponent('component_name'):
         print("Plugin %s provides The component at version %s" % (plugin, version))

 ********